Problem Gambling Helpline: Text or Call: 1-800-GAMBLER (1-800-426-2537)

 The Colorado Lottery’s Commitment to Players

-The Colorado Lottery and its employees have pledged to make responsible gaming an integral part of how we conduct our business.
+The Colorado Lottery and its employees continue to honor their pledge to make responsible gaming an integral part of how we conduct our business.
 As part of this commitment, in 2018 we joined the World Lottery Association (WLA) and adopted their Responsible Gaming Framework -- an internationally recognized set of industry best practices for responsible gaming.
 We are proud to be one of just a handful of U.S. lotteries awarded Level 4 Responsible Gaming Certification by the WLA, the organization's highest level of accreditation and the industry gold standard.
+Since then, the Lottery remains proactive with safeguards, following best practice, and innovation to keep players safe.

-• Working with Stakeholders: The Problem Gambling Coalition of Colorado (PGCC) brings together a diverse group of stakeholders with the common mission to increase awareness, advocate treatment, and promote research and education on problem gambling in Colorado.
+• Working with Stakeholders: The Lottery facilitated a gathering of the major responsible and problem gambling service providers in Colorado to increase collaboration and strengthen services.
+We believe we are better together!
+Included in this gathering are PGCC, Kindbridge, the Division on Gaming, and the Behavioral Health Administration.
+The Problem Gambling Coalition and Center of Colorado (PGCC) brings together a diverse group of stakeholders with the common mission to increase awareness, advocate treatment, and promote research and education on problem gambling in Colorado.
 The Lottery played an instrumental role in forming this coalition in 2002, and has remained a key partner ever since.
-Not only is the Lottery one of the group’s largest financial supporters, we also maintain a seat on the PGCC Board, which meets monthly to discuss current issues around problem gambling and new ways to further the Coalition’s mission.
 One of PGCC’s most critical functions is funding Colorado’s 24-hour problem gambling helpline.
 Callers can speak toll-free to live, trained counselors, who are able to help those struggling with gambling addiction get connected to the treatment they need.

 • Supporting Lottery Retailers: Lottery retailers have the most direct contact with our players and play a crucial role in helping us achieve our responsible gaming goals.
-Every retail location has our “Play Smart” brochure available with responsible gaming tips and treatment resources.
+Every retail location has our “Know Your Limits” brochure available with responsible gaming tips and problem gambling treatment resources.
 All new Lottery retailers receive mandatory training on recognizing the signs of problem gambling, and tactics on how to address the issue.
-Our sales representatives also conduct annual refresher trainings throughout the year to keep retailers current with the latest techniques.
+Our sales representatives also conduct annual refresher training throughout the year to keep retailers current with the latest techniques.
 We provide our retail distribution network with the educational tools and resources that help them protect their customers.